Methodology

 Data sources and timing

-Information on gender was captured at the latest year available (for example in year 13) from NPD, which includes data from census (schools), ILR (colleges) and awarding body data (independent schools).
+Information on sex was captured at the latest year available (for example in year 13) from the national pupil database (NPD), which includes data from census data for schools, individual learner record (ILR) data for colleges and awarding body data for independent schools.

 Information on ethnicity is based on information recorded for a pupil at the end of key stage 4.
 Where we find no ethnicity information, we perform a wider search in available school census records.